tier6tank/doubles/trunk/dupfinder/readme.txt

 - adding option which determines if the small sized files or the large sized files are treated and displayed firstd
 - adding option for not going in subdirectories
 - adding unicode support for linux/unix
+- removing clock_t from source, replacing it with time_t
+- (correct cygwin-build lf/cr errors)
+- merging searching files and sorting files by size algorithms ?
++ somehow fixing the problem with the sprintf_s routines, which are currently supported only by microsoft v14 (or deleting them?? but they are to nice to delete them, so something other, but what!?!?, has to be done...) done! with v-printf-routines.
+  Nevertheless a call to sscaf_s (if occuring) with an "%s" format argument would very propably leed into trouble, so i must not use this!
+- playing a bit with some compiling options (especcially optimization for gcc!)

 DESCRIPTION:
 ------------